1rhino2/RhinoC2/README.md

 # RhinoC2

-## v1.1.0
+## v1.2.0

 A modular command and control framework built in Go for penetration testing and authorized red team operations.
-Features encrypted agent communications, multi-session management, privilege detection, and a clean web interface for operator control.
+Features encrypted agent communications, multi-session management, privilege detection, runtime configuration, and a clean web interface for operator control.

-> **⚠️ Detection Warning:** v1.1.0 is highly detectable by modern endpoint protection.
+> **⚠️ Detection Warning:** v1.2.0 is highly detectable by modern endpoint protection.
 No obfuscation, evasion, or OPSEC features are implemented.
 This version is for educational purposes and controlled lab environments only.
 Production evasion capabilities are planned for v1.3+.

 ## What is this?